Compare the three main types of Post Office Travel Insurance

 Cancellation and curtailment

 Sometimes things go wrong that are out of our control.
-An airline can go bust, a hotel can close or a family emergency can mean we have to cancel our plans.
+You may need to cancel your trip or come home earlier than planned.
 Travel insurance may be able to protect you against these eventualities.

-For Single Trip policies, cover starts right away from the moment you take it out.
-For Annual policies, cover starts from the start date of the policy.
+For Single-trip policies, cover starts right away from the moment you take it out.
+For Annual Multi-trip policies, cover starts from the start date of the policy.
 If you have a trip booked already, be sure to start your Annual policy as soon as possible so you're covered for cancellation.

 If something serious prevents you from going or you have to make alternative arrangements while you’re away because of events beyond your control, you may be able to make a claim.